kevinolega/callcentertrainingtips/6web/6web-w3.md

 3. Write down what you were previously doing wrong.
 4. Write down how you plan to increase your confidence when speaking?

+You need to reach a total of 50 sentences to complete this activity.

 ## Phone Coaching